 Another local brand we recommend for Buttero leather would be Cattlehide.
-As another customer of Conceria Walpier, you can expect great quality in hand-made crafts such the ones shown below.
+As another customer of Conceria Walpier, you can expect great quality in hand-made crafts.

 Having procured their Top Grade Buttero Belly, the leather crafts shimmers a rich blue look.
 If you are interested in having one made-to-order, feel free to give them a DM at their social media pages and Carousell account here!

 At the point of writing, it seems that they only offer the leather in Navy, but you can send them a message to inquire of more options!
 I’m pretty sure Wee Kiat (Founder of Cattlehide) will find a way for you!

 Buttero leather is a glossy smooth leather with room for patination, making it not only ideal for pairing with sport watches, but an assortment of leather crafts.
 Considering the number of colours this veg-tan product can come it, it gives a look and feel like not other.
 Regardless of the product, Buttero is definitely one of the higher tier non-exotic leather available for a fun touch in a rather mature product.

 Having explored the many options that Buttero comes in, let’s see how creative you can have this leather made in, tag your Buttero leather products with #Nomad360 and share it with our community!